 An employee is entitled to a leave as outlined in the Employment Standards Act.
-There will be no interruption in the accrual of seniority or eligibility for benefits provided for in Article 21.11.
+There will be no interruption in the accrual of seniority of eligibility for benefits provided for in Article 21.12.

 21.06 Maternity / Parental / Adoption Leave